A travel guide on the best tourist attractions and what to visit in Amman, Jordan

 The main streets of Jabal Amman are Rainbow Street, Fawzi Malouf Street, Omar bin al-Khattab Street (also known as Mango Street) and Khirfan Street.
 The next point will be entirely dedicated to Rainbow street.

-If you travel to Amman, Jordan, visiting Jabal Amman will give you a different view on the Jordanian capital.
+If you travel to Amman, visiting Jabal Amman will give you a different view on the Jordanian capital.
+For that reason it is one of the most fun things to do in Amman.

 8. Rainbow Street